Oxted to Lingfield Walk

 Direct route (1¼ km)

-- For the shorter route fork left onto a path along the left-hand edge of Beacon Field, heading SSE.
+- Fork left onto a path along the left-hand edge of Beacon Field, heading SSE.
 On the far side of the field go through a gap in the tree boundary and keep ahead across Jenner's Field, passing to the left of a children's playground in the far corner.

 - Go through a wooden kissing gate onto a junction of tarmac paths and take one heading in much the same direction (still SSE).
 At the end go down steps, across Vicarage Road and up another tarmac path into Lingfield's Old Town.